Define once. Run everywhere.

 localhost on your machine.
 Set the API URL in app/.env to your computer's LAN IP, e.g. http://192.168.1.20:<port>.Path to production

-Local compose is for development.
-Toggle on the Kubernetes output and Stacktora generates k8s/manifests.yaml that mirrors your stack onto a cluster — a namespace, a Secret with your app env, a Deployment + Service for the app, and a Deployment + Service + PersistentVolumeClaim for each stateful datastore.
+Kubernetes mirrors your whole stack onto a cluster.
+Toggle it on and Stacktora generates k8s/manifests.yaml — a namespace, a Secret with your app env, a Deployment + Service for the app, and a Deployment + Service + PersistentVolumeClaim for each stateful datastore.
 In-cluster hostnames match the Service names, so your connection strings work unchanged.

 # build & push your app image (manifests reference app:latest)